ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 - Sprint Boot - convention-over-config set of tools for building applications/services
 - Sprint Cloud - tool for configuring communication b/w services, service discovery, configuration
 - other major Spring modules/libs: MVC framework, data access framework, integration framework, websockets, webflux
+- SPRING BOOT
+    - can use `application.yml` or `application.properties` files
+        - don't use both, if u do `appliaction.properties` are loaded after, overriding yml
+    - `application.yml` can hold many profiles, each seperated with `---`
 ### JUNIT
 - version 4 (release 2006)
     - tagging: uses `Categories` and other annotations